Ian0336/myAdGuard/README.md

 ---

 ## **Contact**
-If you have any questions or suggestions, feel free to contact me at [Your Contact Info].
+If you have any questions or suggestions, feel free to contact me at ian980306@gmail.com.

 ---